 7. NRC Approves New Approach to Licensing Non-Light Water Reactors

 The NRC approved a new approach to licensing non-light water reactor technologies, removing a key regulatory hurdle in deploying advanced reactors.
 The new guidance focuses on a risk-informed, performance-based review process that considers more realistic scenarios that the developer must account for.
 The approach is also tailored to the unique aspects of each advanced reactor design, allowing for a clear and consistent review of its safety case.
-The accomplishment is a result of a 4-year licensing modernization project supported by DOE that was coordinated through the Nuclear Energy Institute and led by Southern Company and industry experts.
+The accomplishment is a result of a four-year licensing modernization project supported by DOE that was coordinated through the Nuclear Energy Institute and led by Southern Company and industry experts.

 8. Establishing a Uranium Reserve

 DOE released its strategy for Restoring America’s Competitive Nuclear Energy Advantage on April 23, 2020.
 An immediate step in this strategy called on the Department to establish a uranium reserve.
 Under this new program, we will buy uranium directly from domestic mines and contract for uranium conversion services.
 The new uranium reserve will also ensure a backup supply of uranium for nuclear power operators in the event of a market disruption.